3.9.1. Rules for drawing vegetation items

 Draw them regardless of their size (to the extent that the satellite image allows).

 The external polygon of vegetation items is drawn based on the actual vegetation boundaries.

 You can draw individual trees located at some distance from the greater woodlands area or other trees if they are visible on the satellite image.

-If a tree is a local attraction with cultural or historical significance, draw it as a placemark of the “Locations” category and the “Culture and recreation — Attraction” type (see section 3.6.2.
-Rules for adding attributes to locations (organizations)).
+If a tree is a local attraction with cultural or historical significance, draw it as a placemark of the “Locations” category and the “Culture and recreation — Attraction” type (see section 188.8.131.52.1.
+Item type).

 Draw vegetation items of the “Park, square”, “Block vegetation”, “Nature reserve” and “Cemetery” types along the borders of their territories (fences, cemetery perimeter in the absence of a fence, administrative borders of protected areas) or vegetation borders (for example, where the vegetation meets a road).
 Internal polygons for these types of items are drawn only when a part of their territory constitutes a different item with a different purpose.

 You don't need to pay special attention to rounding corners when drawing vegetation items.

 Vegetation may intersect with motorways that run through territories that are regularly developed if those motorways have one of the following classes:

 Both outside of and on territories that are regularly developed, vegetation of the “Park, square”, “Nature reserve” and “Cemetery” types may intersect with motorways of any type if these roads are exit ramps to these areas of vegetation or passages through said areas.

 Roads and vegetation items located at different levels can intersect.